Mjc1223/applied-ai-system/model_card.md

 5. Chill Lofi vs Conflicting Edge Case: Chill Lofi has coherent lofi/chill signals and therefore returns lofi-heavy results, but the conflicting profile mixes pop/happy labels with low energy and creates a more mixed top five.
 This makes sense because the conflicting profile pulls the scorer in two directions.
 6. Deep Intense Rock vs Conflicting Edge Case: Deep Intense Rock consistently rewards intense, high-energy songs, while the conflicting profile introduces lower-energy options and fewer intense tracks.
 This contrast is expected because their target energies are far apart (0.95 vs 0.20), even though both still rely on the same fixed category bonus structure.

+### 7.1 Reliability Testing Surprises

+While testing, one thing that surprised me was how much ranking changed when I changed feature weights.
+Small shifts in the weight design made visible differences in top results, which reinforced how sensitive this kind of recommender is to modeling choices.
+Another important result was the conflicting profile behavior: genre and mood matches could still rank highly even when energy was a weaker match, because category bonuses stayed strong.

+I also learned a reliability lesson from early development: my initial `Recommender` class draft returned songs in list order before ranking logic was fully implemented, which meant a simple test could appear to pass without proving the scoring behavior end to end.
+In the app layer, API key detection and Streamlit secrets handling also required careful testing because the app can still run through deterministic fallback explanations when no key is available.
+A recommendation list that "looks good" is not proof that the system is diverse, unbiased, or fully grounded, so I treat testing as ongoing rather than complete.

 ---

 ## 8. Future Work